 Title IX of the Education Amendments of 1972, is a Federal civil rights law that prohibits discrimination on the basis of gender in any and all education programs and activities.
 Title IX keeps kids safe by reducing barriers to education, including prevention and response to all forms of gender-based discrimination and harassment.

 - Bullying based on perceived gender-identity or sexual orientation

 - Transmission of sexual images as a means of threat, coercion or intimidation and/or cyberbullying

-Reports or concerns regarding any member of the PPS community (students, staff, etc.) can be sent directly to the PPS Title IX Director or Click Here to Report to Safe Oregon. *Note: all complaints made to the Safe Oregon tip line are cross reported to DHS, Portland Police and Portland Public Schools as necessary.
+Reports or concerns regarding any member of the PPS community (students, staff, etc.) can be sent directly to PPS Report a Title IX Concern or Safe Oregon. *Note: all complaints made to the Safe Oregon tip line are cross reported to DHS, Portland Police and Portland Public Schools as necessary.

 You may also submit a complaint to the Oregon Department of Education.

 Board policies: A district rule or guideline, either new or revised, that has been passed by a Board vote.

 Board administrative directives: The procedural plan, created by the Superintendent and his staff, to implement a Board policy.

 PPS Board Polices related to Title IX (Student)